[Skip to Content]

 PARANORMAL/OCCULT/HORROR (Evaluation criteria)

 Definition: This category includes novels with familiar or recognizable settings in which the occult (vampires, werewolves, shape-shifters, zombies, witches, warlocks, etc.) or paranormal (ghosts, spirits, psychics, etc.) constitute a major part of the plot, as well as novels in which events of horror cause overwhelming feelings of fear, dread, or shock.
+Typically, these novels are set in our current world as we know it—as opposed to an entirely new world—but with a paranormal/occult/horror twist.
 Entries must have a minimum of 40,000 words to qualify for judging.

 Judging Guideline: In this category, paranormal, occult, or horror elements are essential to the story.
-Though subplots of romance and/or drama may exist, the major focus does not have to be on love and romance.
 These novels must include significant themes, characters, situations, or other content about women or sapphically aligned nonbinary people who are romantically and/or sexually attracted to women or sapphically aligned nonbinary people.
-Typically, paranormal novels are set in our current world as we know it—as opposed to an entirely new world—but with a paranormal/occult/horror twist.
-Novels with an alternative or futuristic setting should not be entered in this GCLS category but in Science Fiction/Fantasy.
+However, the gender norms and social mores of the novel’s setting may differ substantially from those of the “real” world.
+For GCLS purposes, novels set in a futuristic yet scientifically logical world should not be entered in this category but rather in Science Fiction.
+Novels set in an alternative, entirely new world should be entered in Fantasy.

 ROMANTIC BLEND (Evaluation criteria)